becodeorg/ai-track-news-aggregator/README.md

 1. Plan the work and organize your team
     - Sketch your dashboard
     - Identify your needs
-    - Present it to the coach
+    - Present it to the coach for feedback
     - Distribute the team roles:
-        - **GitHub Manager**: makes sure the GitHub repository stays clean and branches are properly created and merged.
+        - **GitHub Manager**: makes sure the GitHub repository is clean and that branches are logically created and merged.
-        - **Project Manager**: makes sure everybody in the team has clarity and stays focused on achieving the goal.
+        - **Project Manager**: makes sure everybody in the team has clarity and stays focused on achieving the predefined goal.
         - **Presentation Manager**: makes sure that the presentation is professional and that everything needed for that presentation is available.
 2. Look for sources
 3. Build the pipeline